 When I first wrote about the Dirty Manhattan cocktail in this article about Elements Eatery & Mixology, I misinterpreted the recipe as given in the cocktail menu.
 It reads thusly: “Rye (Or Bourbon), Sweet Vermouth, Tart Cherry, Fee Bros.
 Bitters.”
 What I took to be a tart cherry as a garnish, actually meant tart cherry juice was added to the drink mix.
 How do I now know this?

 In preparing to visit the restaurant again next week, I was digging around on their website.
 (I plan to attend the Blue Dyer Whiskey & Gin Release Party on June 28, 2017, from 3:30 PM until 5:30 PM at Elements.
 Tickets are $8 per person.)
 For the first time, I tried clicking on the Staff Info link at the bottom of the page, figuring it would be password protected.
 It wasn’t!
-Of the nine links listed there, one is for Elements_Cocktail_Recipes, a 15-page PDF showing: Recipe Number, Name, Ingredients, Procedure, Glassware and Garnish, and Alternatives and Notes.
+Of the nine links listed there, one was for Elements Cocktail Recipes (no longer available), a 15-page PDF showing: Recipe Number, Name, Ingredients, Procedure, Glassware and Garnish, and Alternatives and Notes.

 The recipe for the Dirty Manhattan clearly states that the recipe includes “Tart Cherry Juice” and that the garnish is to be a lemon peel twist.
 The same is true for the Elements Manhattan.
 The plain old Manhattan doesn’t get the cherry juice, but it, too, is designated to be garnished with a lemon peel twist.
 So my disappointment in not getting a cherry garnish based on the menu description (and past experience with many a Manhattan), was a mistake.
 I assumed tart cherry meant a garnish, and after I received the drink, I should have asked for a clarification.
 I apologize for that and hope that publishing this correction makes clear why it happened.
 The original article, as published on May 29, 2017, follows.